Alumni Week 2021

 Alumni Week Brochure (PDF)

 This special publication features alumni stories, college news, and imagery to help connect the Johnnie community—until we can be together again in person.
-As you scroll through the pages, we hope it will inspire fond memories and provide something to look forward to during Alumni Week this fall.
+As you scroll through the pages, we hope it will inspire fond memories, reminding you of your St. John’s experience.